-During the fiscal year ended December 25, 2015, the Board met nine (9) times, six (6) times in person and three (3) times telephonically.
-Following four of the six in-person meetings of the Board, the independent directors met in executive session without the presence of management.
-All directors attended at least 75% of the aggregate meetings of the Board and of the committees on which they served in fiscal year 2015.
+During fiscal 2016, the Board met eight (8) times, four (4) times in person and four (4) times telephonically.
+Following three of the four in-person meetings of the Board, the independent directors met in executive session without the presence of management.
+All directors attended at least 75% of the aggregate meetings of the Board and of the committees on which they served in fiscal 2016.
 We encourage each member of the Board to attend our annual meetings of stockholders.
-All of the members of our Board at the time of our 2015 annual meeting of stockholders attended the 2015 annual meeting, either in person or via internet participation.
+All of the members of our Board at the time of our 2016 annual meeting of stockholders attended the 2016 annual meeting of stockholders, either in person or via internet participation.